rbcummings/sentinelone-py/README.md

 response = api.get(endpoint, parameters)
 ```

-Do something with your results
+Do something with the response data

 ```
 print(response)